 If on the other hand, some of the answers to the above questions were yes, you’ll need to do a little more diagnoses but driving your vehicle any further.
 See leaks below.

-A small leak will allow you drive home or to a workshop.
-But it isn’t without risk, you’ll need to key an eagle eye on the temperature gauge and stop, allow the engine to cool and top up, before continuing on your journey.
+A small leak will allow you to drive home or to a workshop.
+But it isn’t without risk, you’ll need to key an eagle eye on the temperature gauge and stop, allow the engine to cool, and top up, before continuing on your journey.

 Common coolant system leaks: